 - 1. (KDE) kernel density estimation, for the Uniform(0,1) density, - 2.
-(FDR) fixed design regression, for an equally spaced design, with standard Gaussian noise, but no signal, - 3.
-(RDR) random design regression, where the X_i are chosen from the Uniform(0,1) density, and the Y_i are independent standard Gaussian.
+(FDR-N) fixed design regression, for an equally spaced design, with standard Gaussian noise, but no signal, - 3.
+(FDR-E) fixed design regression, for an equally spaced design, with standard Exponential noise, - 4.
+(RDR-U) random design regression, where the X_i are chosen from the Uniform(0,1) density, and the Y_i are independent standard Gaussian. - 5.
+(RDR-N) random design regression, where the X_i are chosen from the N(0,1) density, and the Y_i are independent standard Gaussian.